jasich/football-mcp/README.md

 A Rails app that implements a [Model Context Protocol](https://modelcontextprotocol.io/) server for American football data using the [official Ruby SDK](https://github.com/modelcontextprotocol/ruby-sdk).

+**✨ OpenAI Apps SDK Compatible** - This server uses Streamable HTTP transport with full support for Server-Sent Events (SSE), making it ready for ChatGPT integration.

 ## Setup

 ```bash